 BirdieFire and other electronic scoring apps are becoming increasingly popular.
-These have always been permitted for use as long as the student-athletes weren't inputting the scores.
+These have always been permitted for use if the student-athletes were not inputting the scores.
 This can now be done by the athletes with written permission from the OHSAA.
-Simply send an email (lprochaska@ohsaa.org) with the name of the event, date of the event, and schools participating to obtain permission to do so.
+Simply send an email (tbrooks@ohsaa.org) with the name of the event, date of the event, and schools participating to obtain permission to do so.